EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_subscription_unsubscription.md

 > "topics" is just a list of topic names; "desired-settle-modes" is a list of couples with sender and receiver settle mode

+The _AMQP_SUBSCRIBE_ is sent as "unsettled", in order to know that the Subscription Service has received it (with related disposition).
 After sending the _AMQP_SUBSCRIBE_, the FE should receive the following messages as reply.

 **AMQP_SUBACK** : the result of a subscription request.